bustad/bustad.github.io.lab/_posts/2021-07-10-understanding-how-music-works.markdown

 These are my favourite YouTube channels about music theory at the moment, but there are also many more, and I am sure that I have not discovered all of them yet.

 A field that is related to music theory is psychoacoustics.
-Berklee Online has a few [quite fascinating short lectures](https://www.youtube.com/playlist?list=PL1wHeEmBdcWQte2xbslO07rfIitSVNPfy) in this subject.
-The part on conconance and dissonance I found particularly interesting.
+Berklee Online has a few [quite fascinating short lectures](https://www.youtube.com/playlist?list=PL1wHeEmBdcWQte2xbslO07rfIitSVNPfy) on this subject.
+The part on consonance and dissonance I found particularly interesting.

 # Analyzing musical passages